-- Be a citizen of an EEA member state or Switzerland or - Have refugee status or - Be a family member of an EU national and have permission to live in the State, with a stamp "4EUFAM" on your residence card
+- Be a citizen of an EEA member state or Switzerland or - · Have refugee status or - Be a family member of an EU national and have permission to live in the State, with a stamp "4EUFAM" on your residence card

 In addition, certain non-EEA nationals will qualify for free fees if they have a particular type of leave or permission to live in the State.
-Details are on studentfinance.ie.
+Details are on susi.ie.
 A non-EEA national who acquires EEA citizenship during their third-level studies may be entitled to free tuition fees for the remainder of their course of study.

-You must meet the following course requirements:
+You must meet all the following course requirements to qualify for free fees:

-- You must be undertaking a full-time undergraduate course of at least two years' duration (or certain shorter courses in Institutes of Technology). - In general, you must be a first-time, full-time undergraduate, but students who already hold a Level 6 or a Level 7 qualification and are progressing to a Level 8 course may be deemed eligible for free fees. - In general, you must not be repeating the year because you failed your exams or because you are changing course.
+- You must be undertaking a full-time undergraduate course of at least two years' duration (or certain shorter courses in institutes of technology) - In general, you must be a first-time, full-time undergraduate, but students who already hold a Level 6 or a Level 7 qualification and are progressing to a Level 8 course may be deemed eligible for free fees - In general, you must not be repeating the year because you failed your exams or because you are changing course.
 This exclusion may be waived if you repeat a year due to certified serious illness.
-There are also some exceptions for students in Institutes of Technology who are switching courses.
+There are also some exceptions for students in institutes of technology who are switching courses.